EBendinelli/bndy-site/src/data/blog/syncing-obsidian-notes-with-astro.md

 git sparse-checkout init
 ```

-3. Set the directories you want to download with your checkout.
+3. Set the directories you want to pull with your checkout.
 Feel free to add/remove according to your setup to only pull the content that you want to edit in Obsidian

 ```sh
 echo "src/data/" >> .git/info/sparse-checkout